-Elsewhere she has sung Zerlina Don Giovanni for the Royal Opera House, Covent Garden conducted by Sir Charles Mackerras; the Soprano in Bach’s St. John Passion with English National Opera directed by Deborah Warner; and her hugely acclaimed appearances as Susanna in Mozart’s Le nozze di Figaro with Opera Australia.
+At 26 years of age she debuted at the Royal Opera House, Covent Garden as Zerlina Don Giovanni with Sir Charles Mackerras; other appearances include the Soprano in Bach’s St. John Passion with English National Opera directed by Deborah Warner; and her hugely acclaimed Susanna in Mozart’s Le nozze di Figaro with Opera Australia.

 Concert appearances include Handel’s Jephtha with RIAS Berlin and Marcus Creed at the Berlin Philharmonie, Soprano 1 Mozart’s Mass in C Minor with the Oslo Baroque, Mahler’s Symphony No. 4 with the BBC National Orchestra of Wales and Couperin’s Leçons des Tenebres at the 1998 Aldeburgh Festival with Skip Sempé and Capriccio Stravagante.
 She has appeared in recital at Wigmore Hall, Batignano Festival in Italy, Aldeburgh Festival, St Martin in the Field’s and Windsor Castle in the Presence of HRH Prince Charles.
 She has recorded for BBC Radio Two and Three, RTE Ireland and the ABC, and her numerous accolades include winning the Australian Singing Competition’s Marianne Mathy Award and Grand Finalist in the BBC Cardiff Singer of the World.

-Recent engagements include Mahler’s Symphony No. 4 conducted by Simone Young and Handel’s Messiah with the Queensland Symphony Orchestra; Rachmaninov's The Bells, Fauré and Duruflé Requiems with the Brisbane Chorale; Adele Die Fledermaus for Opera Queensland, Soprano 1 Mozart's Mass in C Minor with the Victoria Chorale; Górecki’s Symphony of Sorrowful Songs with Camerata of St. John's.
+Recent engagements include both Ottavia/Drusilla in Monteverdi's Coronation of Poppea with Pinchgut Opera, Bach's B Minor Mass conducted by Stephen Layton, Mahler’s Symphony No. 4 conducted by Simone Young and Handel’s Messiah with Queensland Symphony Orchestra; Rose Maybud Ruddigore, Adele Die Fledermaus Opera Queensland; Four Last Songs Strauss, Pieces of 9/11 by Jake Heggy and Bach's Cantata 32 for the Australian Festival of Chamber Music; Rachmaninov's The Bells, Fauré and Duruflé Requiems Brisbane Chorale; Soprano 1 Mozart's Mass in C Minor Victoria Chorale; Górecki’s Symphony of Sorrowful Songs with Camerata of St. John's.